-Inserts a picture that you have drawn from Deluxe Paint Enhanced (tm) or Deluxe Paint Animator (tm) to be included in the monster set.
+Inserts a picture that you have drawn from Deluxe Paint Enhanced[TM] or Deluxe Paint Animation[TM] to be included in the monster set.
 There will be about 30 slots available before overwriting existing ones.
-Follow the instructions on screen.
+Follow the instructions on screen once you select this option.
 Remember that you may overwrite a picture you have already imported.
 It is up to you to keep track of which monster slots you have filled and with what pictures.
+Please see READ.ME file for complete instructions.

-To use this feature, type import < enter > at your DOS prompt while in your BTCS directory or the STARTUP DISK is in the disk drive and you are at the appropriate prompt.
+To use this feature type Import <enter>

+At your DOS prompt while in your BTCS directory or the Startup disk is in the disk drive and you are at the appropriate prompt.